 Can I use Greek yogurt to make homemade yogurt?

 Yes!
-As long as the yogurt has live cultures in it, you can use it to make your homemade yogurt.
+As long as the yogurt has live cultures, you can use it to make your homemade yogurt.
 After your first batch, you can use your homemade yogurt as the starter for the next batch.
-I have found personally that I only like to use my homemade yogurt as the starter for 2-3 batches.
+I have found that I only like to use my homemade yogurt as the starter for 2-3 batches.

 How do you make Greek yogurt taste better?